How to Teach Waldorf-Inspired First Grade

 For me, I’ve found there are two essential ingredients for successful planning:

-Lavender’s Blue First Grade does the heavy lifting for you.
+Lavender’s Blue First Grade is a complete curriculum that does the heavy lifting for you!

 Do you need help with First Grade planning?